-23 These requirements in SSR-2/1 (Rev. 1) [1] were the result of feedback from the Fukushima Daiichi accident and the stress tests or similar types of investigation conducted thereafter.
+&lt;sup>21 These requirements in SSR-2/1 (Rev. 1) [1] were the result of feedback from the accident at the Fukushima Daiichi nuclear power plant and the stress tests or similar types of investigation conducted thereafter.
 Therefore, these measures were primarily introduced with the occurrence of extreme external hazards in mind, although it is not explicitly indicated in SSR-2/1 (Rev. 1) [1].

-24 Further considerations related to non-permanent equipment are provided in SSG-54 [15]
+&lt;sup>22 Further considerations related to non-permanent equipment are provided in SSG-54 [15].